Fast Sine

 § The Goertzel algorithm & fixed rate oscillators

 The Goertzel algorithm is used to detect a single frequency/tone in a waveform.
-A common application of the algorithm can be seen in analog telephones where each button generates a unique tone and the Goertzel algorithm is used to detect from the tone which button was pressed.
-The Goertzel algorithm computes a value of
+A common application can be seen in analog telephones, where each button generates a unique tone and the algorithm determines which button was pressed.
+Internally, Goertzel uses a second-order IIR filter that resonates at the target frequency.
+While its purpose is detection, we can repurpose this resonant structure for generation: if we initialize the filter with the right starting values and feed it no input, it will continue to oscillate at the target frequency, producing a sine wave.

 So, here's the algorithm:

-In order to use it for our sine wave generator, we need to solve for an x and y that hold for all n.
-Using the identity
+To use it for our sine wave generator, we need to solve for an x and y that hold for all n.
+Using the identity \(sin(a + b) = sin(a) cos(b) + cos(a)sin(b)\), we can rearrange the equation like so:

 Therefore: